 The papers published were among the most influential in Victoria.
 George Henry Mott’s influence was considerable and many he employed established papers elsewhere.
 In a period of 112 years the Mott family owned and published some 45 newspapers either wholly or in partnership.

 When the building was purchased it had been used as a newspaper and jobbing printing office for over 110 years.
-The equipment in it was much as you see today.
-It is a mixture of printing equipment from the 1870s through to the 1920s.
+The equipment in it was much as you see today, a mixture of printing machinery from the 1870s through to the 1920s.

 The equipment includes two presses, a linotype machine and metal text and graphics in original type cases.

 Open the second Sunday of the month from 10:00am to 3:00pm.